sfaist/docs/api-reference/get-started.md

   ) if you want to get early access.
 </Note>

-Once you've signed up, you can start extracting and transforming your data.
+index has a powerful API that enables you to build a product catalog with any product on the internet.
+Once you've signed up, you can start extracting and transforming your products.
 You can also use our [dashboard](https://dashboard.index-commerce.com) to manage your sources and data.

+The API is designed as a private API that you call through your servers.
+We do not provide a public API for clients to query directly at this time.

+We provide a GraphQL endpoint that can be called with Postman, curl, and common GraphQL APIs.
+**Requests are handled via https://graphql.index-commerce.com.**

 <CardGroup cols={2}>
 <Card